thatpixelguy/milesandkilo/faq.md

 Replaying levels in story mode was originally disabled for a host of reasons, but mostly because replaying levels can cause issues with score tracking for the online leaderboards.

-I'm working on an update that will allow players to replay levels in the main story mode.
-Leaderboard competition will be moved into its own mode called "Time Attack."
+I'm working on an update that will allow players to replay levels in the main story mode, and online leaderboard competition will be moved into its own mode called "Time Attack."

 ### Why can't I earn S-Ranks in Practice Mode?